A Better way than Staggered Iterations for Delivery

 The problem with staggered iterations for delivery

-In the diagram above we have an 18 week cycle from inception to delivery.
+In the diagram above we have an 18-week cycle from inception to delivery.
 That’s more than 4 months between ideation and delivery with a lag of 2 months to even get feedback with a 2 month lag for all subsequent feedback.
-Worse this is the most expensive kind of feedback as the Coding and Testing teams have already moved on from the thing that is getting feedback and the result of that feedback will be more expensive to implement.
-Indeed worse yet if QA finds something that needs fixed we have maximised not only the cost to fix but the mean time to repair as the developers have moved on.
+Worse this is the most expensive kind of feedback as the Coding and Testing teams have already moved on from the thing that is getting feedback, and the result of that feedback will be more expensive to implement.
+Indeed worse yet if QA finds something that needs to be fixed, we have maximised not only the cost to fix but the meantime to repair as the developers have moved on.
 And what do they do with that feedback?
-How is it prioritised?
-Do they quit what they are doing immediately and fix the previous iteration or do they wait until after they deliver this one?
+How is it, prioritised?
+Do they quit what they are doing immediately and fix the previous iteration, or do they wait until after they deliver this one?
 What if they are blocking QA?
 Does QA sit around till the end of the iteration after the one they reported the problem in?